bwengerDU/MechaCar_Statistical_Analysis-/README.md

 ![alt text](https://github.com/bwengerDU/MechaCar_Statistical_Analysis-/blob/main/images/Deliverable2.png)
 ![alt text](https://github.com/bwengerDU/MechaCar_Statistical_Analysis-/blob/main/images/Deliverable2.2.png)

 1. Given the parameters that the variance in suspension coils must not exceed 100 PSI we can see that the total production variance figures shown in the first image is 62.29 PSI which is well within the the acceptable range of acceptable variance.
-It is whne we delve into the individual lots in the second image that it becomes clear that Lots 1 and 2 are performing extremely well by having variance of only .98 and 7.47 PSI respectively.
+It is when we delve into the individual lots in the second image that it becomes clear that Lots 1 and 2 are performing extremely well by having variance of only .98 and 7.47 PSI respectively.
 However, Lot 3 has variance of 170.29 and is the main contributor to suspension coil variance.
 MechaCar will need to investigate the manufacturing processes that occurred with Lot 3 and ideally have those processes meet those that were applied to Lot 1.

 ## T-Tests on Suspension Coils
 ![alt text](https://github.com/bwengerDU/MechaCar_Statistical_Analysis-/blob/main/images/Deliverable3.1.png)